ibm-cloud-docs/vpc/instance_metadata_vpc_security_bp.md

 You can also update existing trusted profiles by redefining the trust relationship, assigning access policies, and updating session limits.
 For more information, see [Updating trusted profiles](/docs/iam?topic=iam-trusted-profile-update).

-### Verify token requests with a nonce
-{: #imd-verify-nonce}

-A nonce may be specified in the request to get an identity access token, and then verified to be the same in a response, to verify that the response is in fact from the call just made.
-When specified, the value returned in the response and in the same-named property in the decoded identity token will match that specified.

 ## Additional network security measures
 {: #imd-network-security}